yegor256/blog/_drafts/notation.md

 ## Fluent

-This is how I would recommend to format fluent method calls:
+This is how I would recommend to format fluent method calls (this is Java in Eclipse):

 {% highlight java %}
 new Foo(